-We appreciate that the vast majority of retailers run responsible businesses and take seriously their responsibilities to abide by the law.
+The vast majority of retailers run responsible businesses and take seriously their responsibilities to abide by the law.
 We also realise that non-compliance could occur as a result of a lack of awareness or understanding of the legislation which might be addressed by the provision of information, guidance and support.
 This is available on the Business Companion website and may also be provided by your local trading standards service.

 However, it is your responsibility to comply with these requirements; failure to do so is a criminal offence.
-Anyone, including shop managers and shop assistants, who does not comply may be taken to court with the maximum penalty on conviction being an unlimited fine and two years' imprisonment.
+Anyone, including shop managers and shop assistants, who does not comply may be taken to court and have to pay a fine (up to £5000 currently) or could face imprisonment for up to six months.

-What about display of smoking accessories - for example, tobacco papers and lights?
+What about display of smoking accessories - i.e. tobacco papers and lights?
 Do these have to be covered up?